Sharda University Admissions 2025

 Correct Option - A

-Solution - The term "Other Backward Class" (OBC) refers to castes with educational or social disadvantages, as defined by the Indian government.
+Solution - The term "Other Backwards Class" (OBC) refers to castes with educational or social disadvantages, as defined by the Indian government.
 India's official population classifications include general castes, scheduled castes, tribes, and OBC.

 14. Match List I with List II